City-CSS/city-css/README.md

 # City Computer Science Society Website

-Here you will find all tech stack of `CSS website`.
+Here you will find tech stack of `CSS website`.

 ---

 ## General setup

 ### Tech Stack
-For this project we use NextJS, Tailwind and React
+For this project we use NextJS, Tailwind, and React

 ### Engineering principles

 We believe in the excellence of the engineering part of the product.
-Success in engineering is the result of good practices, good tools and good people.
+Success in engineering is the result of good practices and good tools.
 We are always looking for the best tools and practices to improve our work.

 ---